vshivam5/Stock-Market-Data-Prediction-WebApp/README.md

 # Stock-Market-Data-Prediction-WebApp
-Stock Market Prediction Web App based on Machine Learning and Sentiment Analysis of Tweets (API keys included in code).
-The front end of the Web App is based on Strteamlit Python framwork
+Stock Market Prediction Web App based on Machine Learning.The front end of the Web App is based on Strteamlit Python framwork

+To run the project
+->open Cmd and type (streamli run filename.py)